shaniasinha/scientific-computing-group-1/README.md

 - Follow the steps outlined in the notebook to run simulations and re-create the results.

 ### Set 3:
-- To be updated in the future.
+- Open `set2.ipynb` in Jupyter Notebook for problem set 2.
+- Follow the steps outlined in the notebook to run simulations and re-create the results.

 ## Project Structure
 ### Set 1: